 The financial statements are prepared in US dollars ("US\$"), which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest thousand.
+Monetary amounts in these financial statements are rounded to the nearest thousand unless otherwise stated.

 The financial statements have been prepared under the historical cost basis.
 The principal accounting policies adopted are set out below.